-This inner unity consciousness provides us immunity from the conflicting dualities of life, attraction and repulsion, happiness and sorrow affecting body and mind.
+An inner unity consciousness provides us immunity from the conflicting dualities of life, attraction and repulsion, happiness and sorrow affecting body and mind.
 Indeed, if we are rooted in a Universal Consciousness we have achieved an immunity of oneness with all (perhaps the ultimate herd immunity).
 The very forces of nature and cosmic intelligence must support us.

-This deeper awareness may not free us from all physical disease and suffering, which is inherent in life and the aging process, but it can remove psychological pain and ignorance while reducing physical suffering.
+Such a deeper awareness may not free us from all physical disease and suffering, which is inherent in life and the aging process, but it can remove psychological pain and ignorance while reducing physical suffering.
 If we are one with the Self of all beings, what other entity can there be to oppose us or for us to oppose?
 All of nature’s powers become our own energies.

 We should cultivate immunity at the level of Consciousness, which begins with the individual that holds the light of Consciousness.
 We must strengthen our inner unity Consciousness.
-This immunity of Consciousness is closely linked with that of our natural environment, which we must embrace as part of our own being as the extension of our Consciousness to life as a whole.
+This immunity of Consciousness is closely linked with that of our natural environment, which we must embrace as part of our own inner being, as the extension of our Consciousness to life as a whole.
 Detached awareness removes us from emotional affliction as well as helping us deal with physical pain.

 Yoga practices of pranayama, pratyahara, ritual, mantra and meditation are factors of a higher immunity.
 Consciousness by its boundless connections wards off negative energies and forces of entropy and duality.
 Ayurveda teaches us immunity at the level of Ayu or life as a whole, not simply as an isolated personal or social phenomenon.
 It defines Ayu as the harmony between body, prana, senses, mind and Atman, with the Atman as the integrating factor.

 Consciousness is the ultimate factor in healing, immunity and Self-realization.
 But that is an inner Consciousness beyond body and mind, and behind the world of nature.
 As the Upanishads say, Sarvam Khalvidam Brahma, everything is Brahman or the cosmic reality.
 The Self is Brahman.
-This message of universal integration in awareness is the basis of the ultimate immunity, which is to find that the entire universe dwells within us.
+This universal integration in awareness is the basis of the ultimate immunity, which is to find that the entire universe dwells within us.

 Practice concentration and meditation to develop your inner shield of Consciousness.
 Let the mind, the main force of agitation and unhappiness in life, be turned within and offered into a deeper flame of awareness.
 We live in a dualistic world outwardly but inwardly have access to a unity that can embrace and transcend it.